msftrobiro/SAPonAzure/documentation/SAP_Automation_on_Azure/Process_Documentation/Getting_started_with_the_SAP_Deployment_Automation_bash.md

 -d DEPLOYER/MGMT-WEEU-DEP00-INFRASTRUCTURE/MGMT-WEEU-DEP00-INFRASTRUCTURE.json -l LIBRARY/MGMT-WEEU-SAP_LIBRARY/MGMT-WEEU-SAP_LIBRARY.json
 ```

 The script will deploy the deployment infrastructure and create the Azure keyvault for storing the Service Principal details.
-When prompted for the environment details enter "MGMT" and then enter the Service Principal details.
-The script will them deploy the rest of the resources required.
+If prompted for the environment details enter "MGMT" and enter the Service Principal details.
+The script will then deploy the rest of the resources required.

 ## **Deploying the DEV environment**